Student Residential Tower

 Driven High-Capacity 12×74 H-Piles

-Morris-Shea has completed installation of driven H-piles for the deep foundation of the new Ascend Apartments in downtown Birmingham.
+Morris-Shea, a leading deep foundation contractor, has completed installation of driven pile deep foundation H-piles for the new Ascend Apartments in downtown Birmingham.
 The 17 story residential building’s mixed-use design includes 198 student occupancy units, ground floor retail space, a second story parking garage, and a rooftop swimming pool.
 Morris-Shea installed 261 high-capacity H-piles as a value engineered alternate to the original specification for drilled shafts with rock sockets.
 The original foundation design raised budget concerns that impacted the project’s feasibility.

 DEEP FOUNDATION INSTALLATION